dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 and directories which you can move around as a single unit.
 Docker image is exactly like that.

+Depending on your application and its dependencies the Docker image can be either very small, something around few megabytes, or very large, from a couple of gigabytes to infinity in theory.

 There are many ways how you can build a Docker image.
 You can build an image either by hand or in an automated way.

-The problem building an image by hand is that for example if you have already built your image, it has all the dependencies that your application needs in order to run and you are required to make a change (updating a library) to that image later on, lets say a month goes by and the change will not be done by you, but by another developer that didn't build this image himself and he got it from you.
-He probably don't have any clue how the image was made and what exactly is in this image.
-So basically you gave him a black box, which is very hard to work with.
+The problem building an image by hand is that for example if you have already built your image, you have added all the dependencies that your application needs in order to run, but you are required to make a change to that image later on.

-Fortunately
+For example you may need to update a library that your applications is using or patch a vulnerabilty.

+And lets say a month goes by and the change will not be done by you, but by another developer that didn't build this image himself.

+He probably don't have any clue how the image was made and what exactly is packed into this image.

+You basically gave him a black box, which is very hard to work with.
+I guarantee that even you at this point can't remember exactly how you built the image.

+I guess you can see the issue here?

+Fortunately there is a better way to do it.

+You can build Docker images by writing down the instructions into a file.

  lets say you forgot to install a dependency that your application definitely needs in order to run, the only way you can do it is by repeating all the steps

 it then it's almost
 impossible hard to tell how it was built in the and what exactly is in this image.
-So the preferred way to build Docker images is to do it from a Dockerfile.

 Every time you want to run your application, first you have to deploy your Docker image to your server and create a container from it which is the running